Commander Littoral Strike Group

 The Commander Littoral Strike Group (COMLSG) is a senior British Royal Navy Amphibious warfare appointment.
 COMLSG, who is based in Stonehouse Barracks, Stonehouse, Plymouth, reports to Commander United Kingdom Strike Force.
 It was first established in 1971 as Commodore Amphibious Warfare.

 Today COMLSG is a deployable one-star Maritime Component Commander held at Very High Readiness (72 hours or less) in order to respond to unexpected global events.
-In most circumstances, COMLSG and his staff would deploy in the Fleet Flagship (such as HMS Albion, or one of the new Queen Elizabeth-class aircraft carriers) in order to command a deployed task group.
+In most circumstances, COMLSG and his staff would deploy in the Fleet Flagship (such as one of the new Queen Elizabeth-class aircraft carriers) in order to command a deployed task group.
 While structured and trained to conduct high intensity war-fighting (with an emphasis on amphibious operations, working alongside 3 Commando Brigade, the staff are capable of commanding a diverse range of activities such as evacuation operations, or disaster relief.

+Nevertheless, as of late 2024, the future of U.K amphibious capability was, at best, uncertain.
+In November 2024, the newly elected Labour government indicated that both of the Royal Navy's Albion-class landing platform dock vessels would be removed from service by March 2025.
+Simultaneously, the Royal Fleet Auxiliary was suffering severe crewing problems, as well as a labour force disruption, meaning the manning of its three Bay-class landing ship dock vessels was facing serious challenges.
+This brought into question the entire concept of the navy's ability to conduct even medium-sized amphibious operations.

 History

 In the 1960s most of the Navy's amphibious capability was under Commodore, Amphibious Forces, Far East Fleet (COMAFFEF), based at Singapore Naval Base.
 In March 1971, following the withdrawal from Singapore, and the return of 3 Commando Brigade to the UK, COMAFFEF was retitled Commodore Amphibious Warfare (COMAW), and moved to Fort Southwick, just outside Portsmouth.
 COMAW became subordinate to Flag Officer, Carriers and Amphibious Ships (FOCAF).

 After 1979 when FOCAF became Flag Officer, Third Flotilla, COMAW became part of Third Flotilla.
 In 1981, Commodore Michael Clapp moved COMAW to Stonehouse Barracks in order to be based alongside HQ 3 Commando Brigade again.
 Following the pivotal role of the Royal Navy's amphibious forces during the Falklands War, when Clapp directed the Amphibious Group of the British task force, alongside Brigadier Julian Thompson, this co-location of the two Headquarters has endured ever since.

-From 1992 COMAW reported to the two-star deployable battlestaff commander, currently titled Commander UK Strike Force.
+From 1992 COMAW reported to the two-star deployable battle staff commander, currently titled Commander UK Strike Force.
 The reestablishment of the Amphibious Warfare Warfare Squadron was announced in March 1997.
 But the commander's title was renamed from COMAW to Commander Amphibious Task Group (COMATG) on 1 December 1997; subsequent references to a 'squadron' are hard to find.

 In the early 21st century COMATG deployments included Operation Veritas in 2001; Operation Telic, the 2003 invasion of Iraq; Operation Vela in 2006; Operation Highbrow, evacuating personnel from Lebanon in 2006; leading Combined Task Force 152 in the Middle East in 2008; and Operation Taurus in 2009.